 International Banana Museum: Salton Sea’s Wacky Museum (Closed)

-Salton Sea is home to a lot of unique things such as Salvation Mountain and the mud pots.
-What you may not know though is that it also houses the famous International Banana Museum as well.
-I have driven by it many time but it is always closed when I go, just my luck though, this last time I went through the area, it was open, and I got to partake in the awesomeness that is the International Banana Museum.
+The Salton Sea is home to a lot of unique things, such as Salvation Mountain and the mud pots.
+What you may not know though, is that it is also home to the famous International Banana Museum as well.
+I had driven by it many times, but it was always closed when I went.
+However, just my luck, the last time I went through the area, it was open, and I got to partake in the awesomeness that is the International Banana Museum.
 As of 2022 they are currently closed with no reopening date.
 Let me know if you hear they are opening again!

 - 1 dollar to enter, free if you buy something

 - Open Fri – Mon from 10 AM ish to 6 PM ish, can open or close sooner or later (check before you go!)

-In the North Beach part of Salton Sea, in the city of Mecca, sits the small one room spot known as the International Banana Museum.
-From the outside it shares a building with a convenience store for the local campground but you can’t miss the sign and the banana sitting in the chair.
+In the North Beach part of Salton Sea, near the city of Mecca, sits this small one-room museum known as the International Banana Museum.
+From the outside, it shares a building with a convenience store for the local campground, but you can’t miss the sign and the banana sitting in the chair.

-Also, they have a Banana Mobile outside the store as well which is an old yellow VW Bug that beckons you in.
-This is just the start of the awesomeness that is the museum.
+Also, they have a Banana Mobile outside the store as well, which is an old yellow VW Bug that beckons you in.
+This is just the start of the amazing stuff you will find in the museum.

 From the moment you enter these hallowed walls, every one of your senses will be accosted by bananas and the color yellow.
 As you know, strange places like this are my favorite to visit so I was giddy with anticipation as I opened the door.

 Right when I walked in, I was encouraged to sit on the couch of banana stuffed animals and even to put on a yellow wig and hat, completing my outfit for a banana themed photo.
 I obliged then walked to the counter to put in my order of a chocolate banana milkshake to be made while I walked through the mini-museum.